NecipAkgz/fhevm-example-factory/docs/fhe-if-then-else.md

         FHE.allowThis(_b);
     }

-    /// @notice Compute max(a, b) without revealing which is larger
+    /// Compute max(a, b) without revealing which is larger
-    /// @dev Uses FHE.select() - the encrypted "if-then-else"
+    /// Uses FHE.select() - the encrypted "if-then-else"
     function computeMax() external {
         // 🔍 Compare encrypted values - result is encrypted boolean!
         // We don't know if a >= b, only the encrypted result